SplinteredSunlight/PerformanceSuite/README.md

 - **Scripts**: The [scripts](scripts/) directory contains utility scripts for testing and development
 - **Schemas**: JSON schemas for data structures are located in [src/schemas](src/schemas/)

+## Development

+### GitHub Project

+The project uses GitHub Projects for task management and tracking.
+The configuration includes:

+- **Custom Fields**: Priority, Component, Effort, and Milestone
+- **Views**: Board, Roadmap, Component, Priority, and All Items
+- **Automation**: Workflows for issue and PR management

+To set up the GitHub Project:

+1. Follow the instructions in the [Manual GitHub Project Setup Guide](docs/github_project_setup_manual.md)
+2. GitHub has deprecated the classic Projects API, but you can still automate with GraphQL:
+   - Use `scripts/setup_github_project_graphql.py` to create a project with GraphQL
+   - Use `.github/workflows/project-automation-graphql.yml` for automated project management
+   - See the [GitHub Project Setup Success](docs/github_project_setup_success.md) document for details on the configured project

+### Contributing

+Please see the [Contributing Guidelines](CONTRIBUTING.md) for information on how to contribute to the project.

+## License

+This project is licensed under the terms of the [LICENSE](LICENSE) file.